KeyofSamuel/generate-restic/README.md

 ### Install the application

   The application does not care where it is installed to.
 It can be run by the 'generate_restic.py' script from any location, providing the configuration file is accessible (see below).
 The script can also be placed in a location such as '/usr/local/src' and then the 'generate_restic' shell script (without an extension) placed in '/usr/local/bin' so that it can be called from anywhere as part of the $PATH.
 The shell script specifically calls '/usr/local/src/generate_restic/generate_restic.py'.
 If you place the source files in another location, modify the shell script appropriately.

+#### Arch PKGBUILD

+  While this application has not been added to the Arch Linux AUR, a PKGBUILD file for Arch Linux does exist and can be obtained by sending an email to the project creator.

 ### Install the configuration file